Vehicle Forfeiture Attorneys in Minnesota

 How to Prevent Vehicle Forfeiture in MN

 Luckily, your vehicle can only be kept and sold if you are convicted of the DWI offense for which you have been arrested, or if your driver’s license is revoked.
-This means that once you and your attorney successfully defend against your DWI charges in Minnesota, your property will be returned to you.
+This means that once you and your Vehicle Forfeiture attorneys successfully defend against your DWI charges in Minnesota, your property will be returned to you.
 Clearly, it’s very important to hire a competent attorney if you do not want your vehicle to be forfeited and sold as a result of a DWI conviction.
 Know your rights and work with a Minnesota Vehicle Forfeiture Lawyer who knows the intricacies of the law.

 If your family member or friend was using your vehicle when arrested and you had no knowledge of the criminal activity taking place, you have a strong argument against forfeiture of your vehicle.
 The law states that a vehicle is subject to forfeiture only if the owner knew or should have known of the unlawful use of the vehicle.
 This is referred to as the innocent-owner defense.
 If your car was seized because someone else was using it in an illegal manner of which you were not aware, our attorneys can help you get your car back quickly.